Instant Pot Spaghetti Sauce

 Why should I make spaghetti sauce in a pressure cooker?

 Since I’ve gotten my IP, I make my gravy in it exclusively.
 Why?
 Because it is fast!
-Stove top gravy takes hours, especially if you cook the sausages in the sauce, which believe me, is the best way.
-The sausages turn out so soft and juicy!!
+Stove-top gravy takes hours, especially if you cook the sausages in the sauce, which believe me, is the best way as the sausages turn out so soft and juicy!!

 You say ‘spaghetti sauce’ but that’s not spaghetti, so what gives?

-I’m pretty vocal about not ‘liking’ spaghetti.
+I’m pretty vocal about not ‘liking’ spaghetti noodles.
 It’s not the pasta I don’t like, per se.
 It is the ‘bite’ of spaghetti I object to.
 I want a mouthful of hearty pasta to chew on.
-Besides, I don’t want to have to twirl my fork!
-Does that make me lazy?
-Maybe.
-But these are my preferences.
 You can ladle the delicious instant pot spaghetti sauce on any pasta you want!

 Helpful tips